The Role of Regulation in Society

 Types of Regulations

-• Social Regulations: These focus on protecting the public from harm, such as environmental laws and health regulations.
+• Social Regulations: These focus on protecting the public from harm, such as environmental laws, health regulations, workplace safety standards, and consumer product safety rules.
+They often address externalities that markets fail to price adequately.

-• Administrative Regulations: These govern the procedures and operations of government agencies.
+• Administrative Regulations: These govern the procedures and operations of government agencies themselves, ensuring transparency, due process, and accountability in rulemaking and enforcement.

 Enforcement Mechanisms